salt-die/tables/README.md

 Prints list of lists as a pretty table.

-table_maker(my_lists, headers) takes a list of lists, my_lists, and a list, headers, and prints an aligned table with columns labeled by items in headers and each row as a sublist of my_lists.
+table_maker(my_lists, headers) takes a list of lists, my_lists, and a list, headers, and prints an aligned table with columns labeled by items in headers and with each row as a sublist of my_lists.
 Each sublist of my_lists should have the same length as headers.

 Default output looks like: